 2. Get a sit-stand desk

-A lot of the time, back pain comes from sitting for long periods of time in the same unhealthy posture.
-If you're getting up every 20 - 40 minutes to stand at your desk, then you're less likely to spend too long in one poor posture.
+A lot of the time, back pain comes from sitting for long periods of time in the same unhealthy position.
+If you're getting up every 20-40 minutes to stand at your desk, then you're less likely to spend too long in one poor posture.

-Some ergonomic office chairs, like the the HÅG H05, have in-built mechanisms which means the chair moves naturally with the sitter, stimulating oxygen and blood-flow through the body, and helping to keep users alert and energised during meetings and long days.
+Some ergonomic office chairs, like the HÅG SoFi 7500 (pictured) have in-built mechanisms to allow the chair to move naturally with the sitter.
+This stimulates oxygen and blood-flow through the body, and helps keep users alert and energised during meetings and long days.

 Set an alarm for each hour of the working day.
 This will remind you to get up and walk about even when you're immersed in work.
 Go to the toilet, the water cooler, or simply do a loop of your office/home for a couple of minutes.
 It'll give you the oxygen boost you need and get you out of poor postures.

-Remember - your lunch break is yours.
-Use it to squeeze in some extra physical activity, like a brisk walk, a cycle ride or even some yoga to stretch out your back and loosen up tight muscles.
+Your lunch break is yours; use it to squeeze in some extra physical activity, like a brisk walk, a cycle ride or even some yoga to stretch out your back and loosen up tight muscles.

-If you're at the office you might attract funny glances, but your back will thank you for it.
-Try using the following advice sheets to help you:
+Desk stretches are by far one of the most effective ways of preventing MSDs.
+You might attract funny glances if you're at the office, but your back will thank you for it.
+If you’re stuck for exercises to follow, try using the following advice sheets to help you:

 - Stretches for fingers, wrists and forearms